If you can't find what you're looking for, please contact us on

 The only other exception would be where special functions or events have been booked to take place in the evenings or weekends.

-Following a fire at Humanities Manse earlier in the year, all portable heaters were recalled for health and safety reasons.
+Following a fire at Humanities Manse, all portable heaters were recalled for health and safety reasons.
 If you feel your office is too cold without a portable heater, you should put a request through the Fault Desk for an engineer to check the temperature in your office and, should this fall short, a portable heater may be issued until suitable repairs can be made.

 All keys required for University buildings must be requested from the Estates Section.
 Please complete our Request Form and return this to the Estates Section, along with a copy of the key required.